 Yet, most organizations are lucky to get more than a 25% open rate on those emails.

-Reading these emails is an easy way to get the organizational context that someone has taken the time and effort to curate for you.
+Reading these emails is an easy way to get the organizational context that someone has spent time and effort to curate for you.

-Hopefully, I have convinced you that you do need to be deliberate in your communications, especially in a remote work environment.
-Take a look at how you have been sharing the context people need to learn from you.
-How could you be better at sharing that context (preferably without additional meetings)?
+Hopefully, I have convinced you that you must be deliberate in your communications, especially in remote work environments.
+Look at how you have shared the context people need to learn from you.
+How could you better share that context (preferably without additional meetings)?

 We, humans, are visual communicators.

-Much like the Galapagos Great Frigate Bird, who will blow up their bright red throat pouch (body language) and squawk loudly (tone) to communicate it’s purpose of the moment, most of our communication has nothing to do with the words being said.
+Much like the Galapagos Great Frigate Bird, who will blow up its bright red throat pouch (body language) and squawk loudly (tone) to communicate its purpose of the moment, most of our communication has nothing to do with the words being said.

-For us, 55% of communication is body language and 38% is the tone of voice.
-When we use email, we miss out on 93% of our ability to communicate.
+For us, 55% of communication is body language, and 38% is the tone of voice.
+When we use email, we miss out on 93% of our communication ability.

 Using the phone is a little better.
 We have the words we speak and our tone of voice, so communicating by phone is 45% effective.